• Skip to primary navigation

 • Dates: Start with soaking the dried dates overnight.
 Then drain in the morning and remove the seed and chop them.

 • Almonds: Soak the almonds for 30 minutes.
-Then remove the skin, and cut them into thin slivers.
+Then, remove the skin and cut it into thin slivers.

 • Pistachios: Remove the pistachios from the shell and sliver them.